jeroenvandisseldorp/ksml/docs/reference/function-reference.md

     resultType: (string, struct)                  # Indicate the type of key and value
 ```

+**See it in action**:

+- [Tutorial: Filtering and Transforming](../tutorials/beginner/filtering-transforming.md#creating-test-data) - generator functions for test data
+- [Tutorial: Performance Testing](../tutorials/advanced/performance-optimization.md#data-generation) - generators for load testing

 ### keyValueMapper

 Transforms both the key and value of a record.